dumkydewilde/dumky-dot-net/content/posts/2019-09-30-optimising-google-tag-manager-gtm-for-speed-and-performance/index.md

 With the release of [GTM Server-side](https://www.dumkydewilde.nl/2020/08/why-googles-new-gtm-server-side-tagging-solution-is-a-big-win-win-for-both-your-website-and-google/) you now have the option of off-loading a lot of your tags to your server instead of sending it through the user's browser.
 Tools like Segment have been doing this for a long time, but the basic principle is this.
 Instead of sending hits to every advertising and analytics platform with every user interaction, you only send that hit once to your "own" tagging server and on that server you have your own logic to decide how you want to distribute the information from that hit.

 So you send a button click event to your server with both a Google and a Facebook identifier and on your server you send a `buttonClick` event to Google with the relevant identifier as well as a `buttonClick` event to Facebook with the Facebook identifier.
 The performance benefit here is two-fold: you don't have to load the Facebook and Google libraries on your site _and_ your sending only one request from the user's browser.

+## 9\.
+BONUS!
+Using a caching proxy to load GTM

+I just keep adding stuff to the list, but this one is very nice to shave those final milliseconds of your page load.
+If you're using a CDN or service like Cloudflare you might be able to cache the GTM container there and load it through your own CDN.
+I wrote a piece on how to do exactly that [with Cloudflare Workers](/posts/speeding-up-gtm-with-a-caching-proxy-using-cloudflare-workers/).